Disney’s Swan and Dolphin Resort Review

 - Hollywood Studios

-When traveling to other parks and Disney Springs, you’ll likely want to take advantage of the bus transportation offered at the resort.
+When traveling to other parks and Disney Springs, you’ll likely want to take advantage of the resort’s bus service.
+Disney’s Swan and Dolphin provide Mears bus service to and from the following locations:

 - Animal Kingdom